alekkyo/payflow/README.md

 # PayFlow — Distributed Payment Processing Platform

 A production-grade e-commerce and payments backend built in Go as a capstone project for learning distributed systems and payments engineering.
-Built over 2 weeks by a senior engineer with no prior Go experience, transitioning from PHP/Laravel.
+Built by a senior engineer transitioning from PHP/Laravel, with no prior Go experience.

 **Live demo:** [payflow.alexkua.com](https://payflow.alexkua.com)